wp-plugins/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.2.0 =
+* Added an extra option where you can create a wrapper div around the tweet.
+Use this to make the Inline Tweet Sharer not inline :).

 = 1.1.0 =
 * Added Internationalisation.
 * Added an Italian Translation - thanks [Davide De Maestri](http://www.gleenk.com/).